biomejs/biome/GOVERNANCE.md

 Core contributors are allowed to claim expenses related to conferences where they talk about Biome, or Biome workshops that they run.
 Expenses that can be claimed are but not limited to: trip (plane, train, etc.), meals, transport, parking.
   - The person will have to provide proof of attendance (badge, video, etc.);
   - Expenses will have to be uploaded via the open collective website.
-  - Only the expenses that afforded in the days of the workspace/conference are accepted:
+  - Only the expenses that are afforded in the days of the workspace/conference are accepted:
     - If a conference lasts multiple days and the member decides to attend *both* days, and the member speaks only the first day, only the expenses of the first day should be taken in consideration.
 In this example, if the member booked three nights in a hotel to attend these two days, the expense should be divided by 3  - three nights - and only expense 2 days: night before the conference, plus the night of the day the member speaks.
     - If a conference lasts one day and the member decides to make their performance longer, all the expenses afforded in the other days won't be accepted.
 Only 2 nights of accommodation are accepted.